disconico/odin-recipes/README.md

 Recipes project

 This readme file is about my first project on Odin.
-It will show you guys how to prepare and cook and very tasty recipe.
+It will show you guys how to prepare and cook and very tasty recipes.

 When finishing this project I'll be able to produce a well written HTML website.